 Origin: Old English

-It’s that feeling you get when you travel to a foreign land.
-Be it that strange food, culture, customs, or language, everything seems different and unknown.
+It’s that feeling you get when you travel to a foreign land and food, culture, customs, or language, is strange and different to everything you’ve experienced before, yet you love it and find it fascinating.

 27. Eudaimonia (n.)

-That bursting feeling in your chest when you travel.
-When everything feels great.
+That intense excitement and appreciation when you travel and everything feels great.
 Seeing the Northern Lights was one of the best experiences of my life, a feeling I won’t forget.

 28. Coddiwomple (v.)